020 7404 9390

 I want to get divorced but I don't know what our finances are

-When it comes to parties seeking a divorce, it is not uncommon for one party to be unaware of the true extent of their joint finances, that of their spouse or indeed their own.
-This is often the result of one spouse in the relationship controlling the finances in their entirety.
-However, while this may work when the couple are together, when the relationship ends, the party that is unaware of the marital finances may feel vulnerable and anxious, unsure as to whether they will receive a fair share of the couples assets.
+When parties seek a divorce, it is not uncommon for one spouse to be unaware of the true extent of their joint finances, their spouses finances, or even their own.
+This often occurs when one spouse controls the finances entirely.
+While this arrangement may work during the marriage, it can leave the uninformed spouse feeling vulnerable and anxious when the relationship ends, unsure if they will receive a fair share of the couples assets.

-Being in the dark about your finances is not something that should prevent you from bringing divorce proceedings.
-Fortunately, there are steps within the legal process that allow for a fair and accurate establishment of both parties finances.
-An expert family lawyer will also be able to ensure a true evaluation of the extent of any assets held individually and/or jointly.
+Being unaware of your finances should not prevent you from initiating divorce proceedings.
+Fortunately, the legal process includes steps to ensure a fair and accurate assessment of both parties finances.
+An expert family lawyer can help ensure a true evaluation of any assets held individually or jointly.

-It should be highlighted that the division of finances (as well as arrangements regarding any children) are ancillary proceedings to the divorce itself and are dealt with separately.
+Its important to note that the division of finances, as well as arrangements regarding any children, are ancillary proceedings to the divorce itself and are handled separately.

 How do I establish what my finances are?